 If exercise does begin to increase back pain or another type of pain, tell your caregiver or physical therapist right away.

-The phrase, no pain, no gain does not apply when there are spinal conditions.
+The phrase, no pain, no gain does not apply when spinal conditions occur.
 So do not try to push through the pain or think that the hurt is good.

-But if you want to mix it up, discuss with your chiropractor/physical therapist if adding walking and swimming to the plan will be beneficial, as well.
+But if you want to mix it up, discuss with your chiropractor/physical therapist if adding walking and swimming to the plan will also be beneficial.

 Daniel Alvarado, the owner of Push-as-RX Fitness, discusses how he carries out his PUSHasRx Functional Fitness Workouts personal injury rehabilitation and athletic training program as a part of Dr. Alex Jimenez’s chiropractic rehabilitation plan.

-Physical therapy (PT), also referred to as physiotherapy, is one of the allied health professions which, by utilizing mechanical force and motions (bio-mechanics or kinesiology), manual therapy, exercise therapy, and electrotherapy, remediates impairments and promotes mobility and purpose.
+Physical therapy (PT), also referred to as physiotherapy, is one of the allied health professions that utilize mechanical force and motions (bio-mechanics or kinesiology), manual therapy, exercise therapy, and electrotherapy to remediate impairments and promote mobility and purpose.

 Physical therapy is used to enhance a patient’s quality of life through: